codingMustache/codingMustache/README.md

 ## Daily Trivia

-What does the term GPU stand for?
+What is known as &quot;the brain&quot; of the Computer?
- 1. Graphical Proprietary Unit
+ 1. Graphics Processing Unit
- 2. Graphics Processing Unit
+ 2. Central Processing Unit
- 3. Graphite Producing Unit
+ 3. Motherboard
- 4. Gaming Processor Unit
+ 4. Keyboard

 <details>
   <summary>Answer</summary>
-  Graphics Processing Unit
+  Central Processing Unit
 </details>